demisto/demisto-sdk/docs/unify_command.md

 `demisto-sdk unify -i Integrations/MyInt -o Integrations` This will grab the integration components in "Integrations/MyInt" directory and unify them to a single yaml file that will be created in the "Integrations" directory.

+`demisto-sdk unify -i Scripts/MyScr -o Scripts`
+This will grab the script components in "Scripts/MyScr" directory and unify them to a single yaml file that will be created in the "Scripts" directory.